pieterberg/Smartie-Sorter/documentation/components.md

 ### 1.6.
 Connectors

 Neodymium disc magnets are used to connect the removable components.
-The magnets should be glued in place using a cyanoacrylate adhesive such as the Pattex Ultra Gel Super Glue.
+The magnets should be glued in place using a cyanoacrylate adhesive such as Pattex Ultra Gel Super Glue.

 It is important to ensure that the polarities of the corresponding magnets line up before gluing them in place.
 This can be achieved by first gluing a single magnet in place on one side.
 This magnet can then be used to get the orientation of the corresponding magnet on the opposite side, which can then be glued in place.
 All of the other magnets can then be glued using these two reference magnets.